Jocelyn Brown

 Jocelyn Lorette Brown (born November 25, 1950), sometimes credited as Jocelyn Shaw, is an American R&B and dance singer.
-Although she has only one Billboard Hot 100 chart entry solely in her name, she has an extensive background in the music industry and is well known in the world of dance music.
-Brown sang on 23 hit singles from the Official UK Singles Chart, 8 of which have reached the top 20.
+She has a Billboard Hot 100 chart entry solely in her name.
+Brown sang on 23 hit singles on the UK singles chart, eight of which have reached the top 20.

 Biography

 Early life

-Brown was born on November 25, 1950, in Kinston, North Carolina into a musical family.
-Her aunt, Barbara Roy, was a singer in a female group called 'Ecstasy, Passion and Pain' whilst her mother, two aunts, cousin and grandmother were all accomplished singers.
-She spent her pre-school years being looked after by her grandmother in Kinston.
+Brown, who is of black heritage, was born on November 25, 1950, in Kinston, North Carolina into a musical family.
+Her aunt, Barbara Roy, was a singer in the female group Ecstasy, Passion & Pain while her mother, two aunts, cousin and grandmother were all accomplished singers.

-However, it was her aunt's musical success which gave her the inspiration to become a singer herself.
 She began singing with gospel choirs in church in Brooklyn and became a favourite soloist in Washington, D.C. at her uncle's church.
 She then left the gospel genre for a more secular form of music, singing along with a local band called 'Machine' and New York-based funk and disco group Kleeer.

 Career

-Brown further developed her musical career in the late 1970s singing on records by studio-created bands like Revanche, Musique, Inner Life, Disco-Tex and the Sex-O-Lettes, Cerrone, Bad Girls, Chic, and Change, later singing with the Salsoul Orchestra, Soiree or Dazzle in 1979.
+Jocelyn Brown further developed her musical career in the late 1970s and she worked with musicians such as Disco-Tex and the Sex-O-Lettes, Musique (Prelude Records), Dazzle, Cerrone, Inner Life, Change, Salsoul Orchestra, Luther Vandross, Brown & Brown, Hope Collective, Revanche and Incognito.

-In 1980, she appeared in Bette Midler's concert movie Divine Madness singing backup as a "Harlette" along with Ula Hedwig and Diva Gray.
+In 1980, she appeared in Bette Midler's concert film Divine Madness singing backup as a "Harlette" along with Ula Hedwig and Diva Gray.